 October 2019: How to Make Friends and Influence People”

 Back to the point, asking Where are you from?
-Is great way to connect and converse with others.
+It is great way to connect and converse with others.
 It is a neat way to develop relationships.

 September 2019: Small, Incremental and Successful Steps to Lead to Progress and Triumph

-First, I want to unpack the three parts: small, incremental and successful.
+First, I want to unpack the three parts: small, incremental, and successful.
 Small means little, not huge steps.
-If you want to eliminate world hungry, start with helping at a local food bank.
+If you want to eliminate the world hunger, start with helping at a local food bank.
 Break a project down into manageable segments.
-Another cliché’ is that “Rome was not built in day.”
+Another cliché’ is that “Rome was not built in a day.”
 Incremental indicates a direction of progress and succession.
-For example, in exercises designed to muscle strengthen one first masters the sets at one weight level.
+For example, in exercises designed to muscle strengthen, one first master the sets at one weight level.
 Then, you increase the load.
 Successful hinges on the notion that success breeds success.
-After I could jog for a quarter mile without problems, I was ready to try to run a half mile.
+After I could jog for a quarter mile without problems, I was ready to try to run a half-mile.

 But, what if one of the small steps were not successful?
 Great question!
 Rather than seeing it as a failure, look at it as a lesson and opportunity to learn from it.
 Ever attend an Alcoholics Anonymous (AA) meeting?
 There you will hear people telling their stories to a supportive and encouraging audience.
-The tale involves times of progress and moments of lapses; e.g. falling off the wagon.
-Ultimately, speaker sees the setbacks as just part of the recovery process.
+The tale involves times of progress and moments of lapses, e.g., falling off the wagon.
+Ultimately, the speaker sees the setbacks as just part of the recovery process.
 They have benefitted from the mistake and put it into a recovery process resulting in their ultimate triumph.
-The one day at a time is great message.
+One day at a time is a great message.
 It leads to abstinence for the first day, for the first week, then the first month and the first year.
-A model of small, incremental and successful steps.
-Remember to turn your stumbling blocks into stepping stones.
+A model of small, incremental, and successful steps, remember to turn your stumbling blocks into stepping stones.

 August 2019: Life’s Three Stages

 It is time to combine some of my favorite life’s developmental schemes with Henry David Thoreau.
-I want to link the life stages Freud, Erikson, Piaget and Kohlberg with the dictum of Thoreau- "Simplify, Simplify, Simplify”.
+I want to link the life stages Freud, Erikson, Piaget, and Kohlberg with the dictum of Thoreau- "Simplify, Simplify, Simplify."
 Freud advanced a developmental sequence of a 5 stage psychosexual model.
 Erikson presented it in a lifelong psychosocial scheme in 8 stages.
-Piaget created a 4 stage cognitive developmental model.
+Piaget created a 4 stage cognitive-developmental model.
 And Kohlberg offered a 3 stage moral development model.
-So simplify things I have created a three stages of life model: acquiring, maintaining and divesting.
+To simplify things, I have created three stages of life model: acquiring, maintaining, and divesting.

 The next stage is based on maintaining and preserving all the accomplishments and achievements.
 It takes many forms.
-Professionally, it means doing the continuing education to keep your license and certification.
-In health, it translates into annual examinations and tests not to mention holding steady with your weight and blood pressure.
-In the home, ones not only pays the mortgage but also a house insurance policy.
+Professionally, it means doing continuing education to keep your license and certification.
+In health, it translates into annual examinations and tests, not to mention holding steady with your weight and blood pressure.
+In the home, one not only pays the mortgage but also a house insurance policy.
 And some folk fence the front and back yards.

 The last stage is marked by divesting.
-People of giving away things, In their homes, they are downsizing.
+People giving away things in their homes, they are downsizing.
 A term, now popular, is a Swedish Death Cleaning.
-This means parents and grandparents give away their prized processions to others or non-profits,. because their children and grandchildren do not want those items.
-By doing so, upon their death, this relieves others of getting rid them.
-And yes, your final will and testament represents the last act of this stage.
+This means parents and grandparents give away their prized processions to others or non-profits, because their children and grandchildren do not want those items.
+By doing so, upon their death, this relieves others from getting rid of them.
+And yes, your final will represents the last act of this stage.

 July 2019: Exercise makes me a better person

 Here is my explanation.
 I love Erik Erikson’s eight stages of life.
-In this developmental sequence one goes from I to we or me to us.
-Erikson’s the sixth stage Intimacy versus Isolation covers ages 18 to 40.
-There one discovers importance of another person in your life.
-Remember, before this stage, if someone asks you for dinner, you might quickly replies, “sure.”
+In this developmental sequence, one goes from I to us or me to us.
+Erikson’s sixth stage, Intimacy versus Isolation, covers ages 18 to 40.
+There, one discovers the importance of another person in your life.
+Remember, before this stage, if someone asks you for dinner, you might quickly reply, “sure.”
 However, once you have an intimate relationship, with the supper request, you now say, “Let check with my partner, first.” n the seventh stage, Generativity versus Stagnation for ages 40 to 65, one becomes more focused on giving to family, the community and organizations.
-Ask any non-profit organization or college alumni office what group they have most been successful with.
+Ask any non-profit organization or college alumni office what group they have mostly been successful with.

-So metaphorically, in my run I have traveled from I to we.
-Because I have done something for myself, I am now prepared to do things for other,
+So metaphorically, in my run, I have traveled from I to we.
+Because I have done something for myself, I am now prepared to do things for others,

-The take home message: Do something for yourself, be it jogging, mediation, listening to music, reading and knitting.
-Then you are in more open, sharing generous to others.
+The take-home message: Do something for yourself, be it jogging, meditation, listening to music, reading, and knitting.
+Then you are in more open, sharing generously to others.

 June 2019: I hear the birds: I am not depressed.

 “I hear the birds; I am not depressed” is a power statement.
 Many of us wake up with too much “noise” in our heads.
-That noise is a result as long list of “things” running through our minds.
-These include things I have to do today, things I did not do yesterday, things I want to do today but I cannot, wondering how can I avoid annoying others, and wondering whether my kids will call me today.
-And that is just to name a few.
+That noise is a result of a long list of “things” running through our minds.
+These include things I have to do today, something I did not do yesterday, things I want to do today, but I cannot, wondering how can I avoid annoying others, and wondering whether my kids will call me today.
+And that is to name a few.

 The reason you can hear the birds is that your “noise” is silent or really turned down.
-Too much noise is because you are stressed, worried and/or perhaps depressed.
+Too much noise is because you are stressed, worried, and perhaps depressed.
 So when you hear the birds, whether around your house, while jogging or on the golf course, you know that you are not depressed!!!